MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick-start/quick-start-windows-10.md

 ms.assetid: bb9bfbe0-5bdc-4984-912f-9c93ea67105f
 ---

-# Windows Containers on Windows 10
+# Windows and Linux Containers on Windows 10

-The exercise will walk through basic deployment and use of the Windows container feature on Windows 10 Professional or Enterprise (Anniversary Edition).
-After completion, you will have installed Docker for Windows and run a simple container.
-If you need to familiarize yourself with containers, you can find this information in [About Containers](../about/index.md).
+The exercise will walk through creating and running both Windows and Linux containers on Windows 10.
+After completion, you will have:

+1. Installed Docker for Windows
+2. Run a simple Windows container
+3. Run a simple Linux container using Linux Containers on Windows (LCOW)

 This quick start is specific to Windows 10.
-Additional quick start documentation can be found in the table of contents on the left hand side of this page.
+Additional quick start documentation can be found in the table of contents on the left-hand side of this page.

 ***Hyper-V isolation:***
-Windows Server Containers require Hyper-V isolation on Windows 10 in order to provide developers with the same kernel version and configuration that will be used in production, more about this can be found on the [About Windows container](../about/index.md) page.
+Windows Server Containers require Hyper-V isolation on Windows 10 in order to provide developers with the same kernel version and configuration that will be used in production, more about Hyper-V isolation can be found on the [About Windows container](../about/index.md) page.

 **Prerequisites:**

-- One physical computer system running Windows 10 Anniversary Edition or Creators Update (Professional or Enterprise).
+- One physical computer system running Windows 10 Fall Creators Update (version 1709) or later (Professional or Enterprise) that [can run Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/hyper-v-requirements)
-- This quick start can be run on a Windows 10 virtual machine but nested virtualization will need to be enabled.
-More information can be found in the [Nested Virtualization Guide](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/nesting).

-> You must install critical updates for Windows Containers to work.
-> To check your OS version, run `winver.exe`, and compare the version shown to [Windows 10 update history](https://support.microsoft.com/en-us/help/12387/windows-10-update-history).

-> Make sure you have 14393.222 or later before continuing.
-This version corresponds with Windows 10 version 1607, so any version above 1607 should be fully supported.
+> If you're not looking to run LCOW in this tutorial, Windows containers will be able to run on Windows 10 Anniversary Update (version 1607) or later.

 ## 1. Install Docker for Windows

 [Download Docker for Windows](https://store.docker.com/editions/community/docker-ce-desktop-windows) and run the installer (You will be required to login.
 Create an account if you don't have one already).
 [Detailed installation instructions](https://docs.docker.com/docker-for-windows/install) are available in the Docker documentation.

+> If you already have Docker installed, make sure you have version 18.02 or later to support LCOW.
+Check by running `docker -v` or checking *About Docker*.

+> The 'experimental features' option in *Docker Settings > Daemon* must be activated to run LCOW containers.

 ## 2. Switch to Windows containers

 After installation Docker for Windows defaults to running Linux containers.
 Switch to Windows containers using either the Docker tray-menu or by running the following command in a PowerShell prompt `& $Env:ProgramFiles\Docker\Docker\DockerCli.exe -SwitchDaemon`.

 ![](./media/docker-for-win-switch.png)
+> Note that Windows containers mode allows for LCOW containers in addition to Windows containers.

 ## 3. Install Base Container Images